- Matcha University

 However, to receive the greatest health benefits, the optimum temperature to serve Matcha is 70 degrees or lower if you like it iced.
 If you don’t have a temperature-controlled kettle, simply switch off the kettle before it reaches boiling point.

 Matcha has long been revered as a very potent product for general skincare and blemishes.
-There are are many products containing Matcha Green tea that are gaining strong industry recognition and awards for the ability to positively impact skin quality.
+There are many products containing Matcha Green tea that are gaining strong industry recognition and awards for the ability to positively impact skin quality.

 We always recommend adding a little lemon or lime juice to Matcha as studies have shown that this helps protect Matcha during the digestive process allowing you to get more of the benefits and nutrients from it.
 Any citric acid is helpful.
 If you don’t wish to adulterate the taste, simply taking a few vitamin c tablets will be as good due to the ascorbic acid content.

 We would suggest that Matcha is possibly the best option possible for coffee addicts.
 Matcha gives an energy release 4-6 times longer than coffee while regulating blood sugar so you will feel both energised and content.
 The L-theanine effect relaxes and calms the nervous system, rather than overstimulating it.
 Almost all our customers have noticed their coffee consumption collapsing or have banished coffee from their diet altogether with no withdrawal symptoms.
-We can’t stop you liking coffee’s taste, but we believe it can help you so you will no longer rely on it to get you through your day.
+We can’t stop you from liking coffee’s taste, but we believe it can help you so you will no longer rely on it to get you through your day.

 If you can’t see your matcha questions answered then please contact us using the contact us page.
 We are a friendly bunch and will do what we can to answer your questions as quickly as possible!
 Click on our Matcha contact page.